Yemen Humanitarian Crisis

 • 1.1 million orphans in Yemen

 These dark statistics from Yemen show that the task on hand is huge.
 It will take years if not decades to rebuild Yemen.
 However, for the rebuilding process to start the war needs to stop first.
-Unfortunately, the Yemen conflict doesn’t look like coming to end very soon.
+Unfortunately, the Yemen conflict doesn’t look like coming to an end very soon.

 The biggest losers of the Yemen war